acarzis/EnumerateFolders/EnumerateService/ReadMe.txt

      Get the folder details/last checked date/time from the repo if it exists.
      Add the folder to the scan queue if required, with priority 4.
 - Call Init() if the scan queue is empty.

-Consider:
-Step 3: Don't add the sub-folder to scan queue if folder is in repo.
-ToScanQueue table: add a creation Timestamp field